Avalanche–Red Wings rivalry: Afterward

 A game between the Red Wings and Avalanche at the Pepsi Center on March 23, 2002, broke into a brawl (much smaller than the previous two) when Kirk Maltby came into Patrick Roy's net and Roy took exception.
 The brawl continued when Red Wings goaltender Dominik Hasek skated down the length of the ice to confront Roy but tripped on a discarded stick, causing him to crash into and knock over Roy.
 Infuriated, Roy threw off his gloves and mask to fight as Hasek did the same, but the two were restrained by the officials, thus preventing Roy from fighting a third Red Wing goaltender since 1997.
 The Red Wings would also go on to win this game 2–0.
 The two teams would meet in the Western Conference finals where the Red Wings won the series in seven games, highlighted by a 7–0 win in game seven en route to winning the Stanley Cup against the Carolina Hurricanes in five games.

 As players began to leave each team through free agency, trades or retirements, the rivalry began to die down.
 The two teams would only meet in the playoffs one more time, which came in the 2008 Western Conference semifinals where the Red Wings swept the Avalanche en route to winning the Stanley Cup.
 Detroit has since moved to the Eastern conference in the 2013–14 season, making the only way the two teams can meet in the playoffs is if both reach the Stanley Cup Final.

 The two teams played each other in the 2016 NHL Stadium Series where the Red Wings won 5–3 with Brad Richards scoring the game-winning goal with 1 minute left to put the Red Wings ahead 4-3 followed by Darren Helm scoring an empty net goal 40 seconds later to put the Red Wings ahead 5–3.
 The Avalanche won the alumni game 5–2 the day before led by Roy.
 Avalanche general manager Joe Sakic, who was the captain for the Avalanche during the Fight Night at the Joe, keeps a picture on his wall of the alumni game.

 Sakic won his third Stanley Cup with the Avalanche as vice president and general manager at the conclusion of the 2021–22 season.
 Former Detroit Red Wing Darren Helm was signed to the Avalanche prior to the season and scored the second round series-clinching goal with 5.6 seconds left in game six against the St. Louis Blues.
 He then became the only player to win the Stanley Cup with Detroit and Colorado.
-Cale Makar became only the third player in NHL history to win the James Norris Memorial Trophy and Conn Smythe Trophy in the same season, the last player to accomplish this was Detroit's Nicklas Lidstrom (2001–02).
+Cale Makar became only the third player in NHL history to win the James Norris Memorial Trophy and Conn Smythe Trophy in the same season, the last player to accomplish this was Detroit's Nicklas Lidström (2001–02).

 In June 2022, ESPN released an E:60 documentary titled Unrivaled, detailing the history of the rivalry.